19 Best Things To Do In Harrogate: A Local’s Guide

 Harrogate is renowned for its floral displays.
 The Harrogate Flower Show is incredibly popular, with spring and autumn (fall) events.
 Harrogate Flower Show coach trips are highly sought-after.

-The town is always packed for big events, and you must book your accommodation early.
+The town is always packed for big events, and you will need to book your accommodation early.

 FAQ – Things to Do in Harrogate